IRA and IIJA Funding Opportunities for Retail

 • Are there other IIJA or IRA programs not listed here that can help advance your company’s decarbonization efforts and are of interest to your company (e.g., climate agriculture projects in IRA)?

-You can also learn more about IRA programs in the new IRA guidebook from the White House and through the Internal Revenue Service guidance documents.
+You can also learn more about IRA programs in the IRA guidebook from the White House and through the Internal Revenue Service guidance documents.

 Summary Table